Find out about breast cancer in men, how it is diagnosed and treated, and where to get help and support.

 Diagnosing the cancer

-If your scan shows an area that could be cancer, your specialist takes a sample (biopsy) of breast tissue.
+If these tests show an area that could be cancer, your doctor or breast cancer nurse takes a sample (biopsy) of breast tissue.
 This is then examined under a microscope by a specialist.
 If these tests show that you have breast cancer, you might have other tests to see whether the cancer has spread.

 These tests include: